 It is not always possible to prevent psoriasis or PsA, but some measures may help reduce the risk of flares or more severe symptoms.

-- maintain a moderate weight
+- maintaining a moderate weight

-- avoid smoking
+- avoiding smoking

-- limit alcohol consumption
+- limiting alcohol consumption

-- exercise regularly
+- exercising regularly

 - cover the skin and hydrate well in cold weather